Linguistics Program Advising Aids

 You must receive your RAN number from your advisor prior to registration by setting up an appointment.
 When you make an appointment, you need to have reviewed your degree audit and have some ideas about the classes you need to take.

 When can I drop a class, and how do I drop a class?

 During the first week of the semester, all adds and drops can be done by the student on AccessPlus.
 These adds and drops do not count towards your total, and there is no fine for dropping or adding a class during the first week of the semester.
-After 5:00 on the Friday of the first week of class, all drops and additions require a sheet from your advisor’s office to be signed in person.
+After 5:00 on the Friday of the first week of class, all drops and additions require assistance from your academic advisor.
 Adds and drops are available until the add/drop due date for the given semester.
 For more information, visit the Office of the Registrar website regarding adds and drops.

 What is a Pass/Not Pass class?